andiwi/prvc_predicting_interestingness_in_visual_media/Readme.md

 * ```calc_features``` ...True or False; calculates the selected features (skips calculation if file for image and feature already exists)
 * ```use_second_dev_classification_method``` ...True or False; classifies with second order deviation method

+features are stored in a subdirectory './devset|testset/Features_From_TUWien'

-A result file is saved in the root directory.
+A result file (ready for submission) is stored in the root directory.

 ## Evaluation
 The trec_eval tool is used for evaluation.